Information Technology Business Insurance

 Other important policies for IT businesses

-Cyber liability insurance: You may want to invest in this coverage to protect your own company’s data, such as clients’ credit card numbers, or to protect against client lawsuits related to data breaches.
+Cyber insurance: You may want to invest in this coverage to protect your own company’s data, such as clients’ credit card numbers, or to protect against client lawsuits related to data breaches.

 Commercial auto insurance: This policy is required in most states for business-owned vehicles.
 It can cover property damage and medical bills in an accident involving your IT company vehicle, along with theft, vandalism, and weather damage.